eaborn/MarkdownPhotos/README.md

 port forwarding:
 https://medium.com/@tuweizhong/how-to-setup-port-forward-at-vmware-fusion-8-for-os-x-742ad6ca1344

+x is the mean state vector.
+For an extended Kalman filter, the mean state vector contains information about the object's position and velocity that you are tracking.
+It is called the "mean" state vector because position and velocity are represented by a gaussian distribution with mean xx.

+P is the state covariance matrix, which contains information about the uncertainty of the object's position and velocity.
+You can think of it as containing standard deviations.

 The notation *ν∼N(0,Q)* defines the process noise as a gaussian distribution with mean zero and covariance Q.